 Back pain is now a common problem many people experience all over the world.
-Various reasons cause back pain.
+There are various causes of back pain.
 However, the pain can arise due to age, insufficient lower back support among others.
 Knowing exactly what is causing your backache will assist in seeking the correct remedy.
 To keep your back free from aches, below are the 30 causes of back pains that people can be able to mitigate.
 These reasons can cause both upper and lower back pain for male and female.
 Follow the infographic below to learn the serious causes of life-damaging back pain and get rid of them.

 30 Causes of Back Pain (Infographic)